 - Olive oil: Lastly, you'll also need some olive oil for sautéing.

-Making this delicious Stuffed Bell Peppers recipe is incredibly easy.
+Making this delicious cheese stuffed peppers recipe is incredibly easy.
 Here's what you need to do to make it step by step:

 How to Make Meat-Filling Mixture